Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 Treatment, prognosis and prevention

-Prevention of broncho-obstructive syndrome in children implies the exclusion of all potential etiological factors or minimizing their impact on the child's body.
-This includes antenatal fetal care, family planning, medical genetic counseling, rational use medicines, early diagnosis and adequate treatment of acute and chronic diseases respiratory system etc.
+Prevention of broncho-obstructive syndrome in children implies the exclusion of all potential etiological factors or minimizing their impact on the child’s body.
+This includes antenatal fetal care, family planning, medical and genetic counseling, rational use medicines, early diagnosis and adequate treatment of acute and chronic diseases respiratory system etc.

-Brief description and classification of BOS
+Brief characteristics and classification of biofeedback

 1. Infectious (viral and bacterial).